CANADA: Jagged Little Pill - Alanis Morissette

 The next track, Perfect, is arguably the most interesting lyrically.
 Depending on how you interpret it, it either speaks about the hypocrisies of conditional love parents or other authority figures can bestow, or it is about one's own internalised negativity and the pressure to do well, where one can find oneself in a losing a battle with one's own psyche to try and seek self-approval.
-Then comes my favourite track, Hand in My Pocket, an optimistic song in which Morissette expresses her confidence notwithstanding all of her frailties that she expresses.
+Then comes my favourite track, Hand in My Pocket, an optimistic song in which Morissette expresses her confidence notwithstanding all of her fragilties that she expresses.
 Her hypocrisies make her human, and therefore this is a relatable song for anyone who remains positive in spite of them.
 It is clear that she doesn’t suffer delusions of grandeur, despite her self-assurance, and with a talent like she has one cannot help but agree that Morissette is going to be more than “fine, fine, fine”.
 The track also contains a delightful harmonica cameo, which when done well I always appreciate.

 Once again, the Canadian singer produces another belter of a track which contains a drum beat that I just love.
 Right Through You satirises men, and the patriarchy as a whole for seeing women as a sexual object above anything else.
-Even if I have not been on the receiving end of experiences that Morissette has had as a woman, due to being a white heterosexual male who has no frame of reference of being objectified in this way, I find the conviction in which sings incredibly jarring because it is all too believable.
+Even if I have not been on the receiving end of experiences that Morissette has had as a woman, due to being a white heterosexual male who has no frame of reference of being objectified in this way, despite my tremendous good looks, I find the conviction in which she sings incredibly jarring because it is all too believable.
 Her candour in everything that she expresses is heroic, especially when it is considered that this track does not suit bigwigs in the music industry who have for decades marketed female artists a certain way and who may likely hold grudges against her for this in the future.
 It starts off critiquing this formulaic behaviour that she has experienced from many men who have underestimated and sexually objectified her purely on the basis of her gender.
 However, she goes on to have the last laugh both lyrically and in the eventual success of this album.

 You took me for a joke